 Read the executive summary

-Read the key messages, also available in French and Spanish.
+Read the key messages - English / French / Spanish.

 IPES-Food published its report, From Uniformity to Diversity: A paradigm shift from industrial agriculture to diversified agroecological systems on June 2, 2016.

 The report reviews the latest evidence on the outcomes of both production models and identifies eight key reasons why industrial agriculture is locked in place despite its negative outcomes.
 The report maps out a series of steps to break these cycles and shift the centre of gravity in food systems, as IPES-Food concludes that a fundamental shift towards diversified agroecological systems* can deliver simultaneous benefits for productivity, the environment and society.